 4. Use a tripod

-It’s absolutely possible to pan while handholding.
-And you’ll sometimes get great results.
+It’s absolutely possible to pan while handholding, and it’ll sometimes give you great results.

 But here’s the thing:

-So to ensure you capture consistently sharp panning shots, mount your camera on a tripod (or monopod).
+So to ensure you capture consistently sharp panning shots, I encourage you to mount your camera on a tripod (or monopod).

 You’ll want to choose your tripod head carefully; certain heads are specifically designed for smooth panning, while other heads will send your camera in every direction.

 (On a related note, think about the lens you’re using.
 Certain lenses come with image stabilization designed specifically for panning.
-If you have it, I highly recommend you test it out!)
+If you have such an image-stabilized lens, I highly recommend you test it out!)